-These brain-based approaches emphasize many of the same tenets John Dewey put forward nearly a century ago such as the value of combining physical action and reflection in learning, giving learners choice and control over their learning, and the importance of creating novel and relevant learning situations.
-Studies of the brain and learning are showing that physical, emotional and social involvement in learning increases engagement and retention (Sousa ,2005, Medina, 2008, Willis, 2010).
-Like experiential educators, proponents of brain-based learning stress the importance of creating opportunities for student reflection and regular feedback from peers as well as teachers so that lessons can be applied to real life and future learning,
+Brain-based approaches emphasize many of the same principles of experiential education Dewey put forward nearly a century ago such as the value of creating novel and active learning situations and the importance of relevancy, and a sense of choice, control, and ownership in learning.
+Studies of the brain are showing that physical, emotional, and social involvement in learning increases engagement and retention (Medina, 2014; Willis, 2014).
+Like experiential educators, proponents of brain-based learning stress the importance of creating opportunities for reflection along with regular feedback so that lessons can be applied to real-life and future learning.

 Experiential Facilitation and Teaching

 The word “facilitate” is used in a variety of fields to describe the process of guiding, helping, assisting, and creating.
-Experiential facilitation is an intentional approach to facilitation based on the idea that people learn and change more from the process of working through problems and finding solutions than from being given answers and solutions by a teacher/counselor/leader.
-The term facilitator could describe the role of a person in the field of education, counseling, corporate training or other related area who works to help individuals and groups create positive change, learn new skills and gain new perspectives.
+Experiential facilitation is an intentional approach to group work based on the idea that people learn and change more from the process of working through problems and finding solutions than from being given answers and solutions by a teacher/counselor/leader.
+The term facilitator could describe the role of a person in the field of education, counseling, training, or other related area who works to help individuals and groups create positive change, learn new skills and gain new perspectives.

-Classroom teachers might find that thinking of themselves as a “facilitator” or guide in the process of learning and discovery is key to helping students create ownership over their learning and increasing their effectiveness and satisfaction as a teacher.
+Classroom teachers and trainers might find that thinking of themselves as a “facilitator” or guide in the process of learning and discovery is key to helping learners create ownership over their learning and increasing their effectiveness and satisfaction as an educator.